Kariton/graftorio2-dashboards/README.md

      - same applies to restarting a research: it breaks the calculation entirely. imagine you only needed < 1 second to get to 40% and try to calculate how long it takes to get to 100%.
 2. `Default: X` 'per entity' values in the small stats display are not the same as ingame.
      - for some the needed information is not available, for others the calculation is not feasable / recommendable. instead this field shows the 'total' of that metric per entity over the selected timerange.
-3. `Misc: Buildings` 'Total' is inaccurate.
-     - there is no information about total existing buildings in the export. the total is estimated by counting `factorio_entity_build_count_input`, `factorio_entity_build_count_outpu` and `factorio_kill_count_output`
-     - data retention or incomplete metrics will infect this graph.

 ## Contributing